krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 applies to the full signal, not just its support.

-It is important to note that we are referring to *Little's Law over a finite observation window*, rather than the steady-state equilibrium form of Little's Law.
+It is important to note that we are referring to *Little's Law over a finite observation window*, rather than the much more familiar, steady-state equilibrium form of Little's Law.

 Just like the presence invariant in the general case, this version of the law holds *unconditionally*.
 The key is that the quantities involved are *observer-relative*: the time tasks spend *within the observation window*, and the *activation rate* of tasks *over the window*, rather than the task-relative durations or steady-state arrival/departure rates used in classical queueing